Updated: April 10, 2026

 Test Your Default Playback Device After Configuring

 Once you have set your default device, do a proper test before calling it done.
-A 30-second check now prevents you from showing up to a meeting with no audio or discovering mid-movie that only one channel is working.
+A 30-second check now prevents discovering mid-meeting that audio isn't working.

 • Built-in Windows test: In the Sound Control Panel (Playback tab), right-click your default device and select Test.
-A chime plays through that device — you will hear it in both ears if it is a headphone, or from both speakers in a stereo setup.
+A chime plays through that device — you will hear it in both ears if it is headphones, or from both speakers in a stereo setup.

 One thing people miss: Even after setting the correct default device, some applications override it with their own saved audio preference.
-If a specific app still plays audio through the wrong device despite your system settings, check that app's own audio settings and make sure its output is set to "System Default" or the name of your preferred device directly.
+If a specific app still plays through the wrong device, check that app's audio settings and set the output to "System Default" or your preferred device directly.

 Jon — Windows Audio Expert at MicTest.pro